Marjorie Eaton

 Marjorie Lee Eaton (February 5, 1901 – April 21, 1986) was an American painter, photographer and character actress.

 Biography

-Eaton was born in Oakland, California, and raised in Palo Alto.
+Marjorie Lee Eaton was born on February 5, 1901 in Oakland, California, and raised in Palo Alto.
 She attended the Katherine Delmar Burke School and graduated in 1920.
 She studied at The Art Institute of Boston, in Florence, Italy and in Paris.